What is Wave-Particle Duality?

 Early in this century, De Broglie began to realize the extent to which both models describe the same phenomena.
 Waves can be described as particles; particles, as waves.
-Diffraction and interference phenomena reveal a wave-like character in light, but the photoelectric effect, absorption and emission by atoms show light to have a particle-like character as well.
+Diffraction and interference phenomena reveal a wave-like character in light.
+Still, the photoelectric effect, absorption and emission by atoms show light to have a particle-like character as well.
 Electrons have mass but can be diffracted like caves.
 Nature reveals a particle duality and ambiguity uncharacteristic of science.
-While the meaning of this wave-particle duality remains a subject of intense debate, many physicists now accept the Bohr complement- yarn principle.
-The two models exclude one another, yet both are necessary for a complete description of nature.e.
+While the meaning of this wave-particle duality remains a subject of intense debate, many physicists now accept the Bohr complement-yarn principle.
+The two models exclude one another, yet both are necessary for a complete description of nature.

 According to Planck’s Hypothesis of the Quantum Theory, the energy is emitted in quanta, which are little packets of energy.
-He states that energy emitted is related to the frequency of the emitted light and this can be considered as Wave-Particle Duality definition.
+He states that energy emitted is related to the frequency of the emitted light, and this can be considered a Wave-Particle Duality definition.
 According to Planck’s hypothesis, the quantum energy is related to the frequency by the equation E = hν.

 Observing a light is one of the easiest ways to prove the duality between a particle and a wave.
-Since light is similar to waves, it is able to diffract, refract, and interface, etc.
+Since light is similar to waves, it can diffract, refract, interface, etc.

 Albert Einstein’s theory of photoelectric effect significantly contributed to De Broglie’s Theory and acted as proof that particles and waves could overlap.
 Light can also be observed in the form of a particle called a photon.
-When the light is seen on certain objects, the electrons are released.
+When light is seen on certain objects, electrons are released.
 A certain amount of energy is needed to eliminate an electron from the surface of an object.
-So, when a photon of greater energy than an electron hits a solid, an electron will be emitted.
+So, an electron will be emitted when a photon of greater energy than an electron hits a solid.